nasserhadim/prizeversity/README.md

-cd app/prizeversity # Navigate to app direcory in root/HOME, which assumes this is where prizeversity had been cloned cd backend touch .env # create the .env file vim .env   # copy the .env components then :wq to save/quit npm ci     # reproducible install
+cd app/prizeversity # Navigate to app direcory in root/HOME, which assumes this is where prizeversity had been cloned cd backend touch .env # create the .env file vim .env   # copy the .env components (in above the section 2.
+Copy environment variables & Edit secrets.
+MAKE SURE TO CHANGE NODE_ENV=development to NODE_ENV=production!) then :wq to save/quit. npm ci     # reproducible install

 cd ..